carlosmaniero/pygamii/docs/tutorial/scene.md

-To start your project, you needs create a file called `game.py`.
+To start your project, you need to create a file called `game.py`.
-This will contains the scene of your game.
-When scene is the space where your objects will be rendered.
+This file will contains the scene of your game.
+Scene is the space where your objects will be rendered.

 ```py
 from pygamii.scene import BaseScene